Warren & Migliaccio, L.L.P.

 Conclusion

+Stay sharp on school schedules and holidays.
+Ensure the kiddos are prioritized when mapping out your plan.
 Navigate changes with care, work hours, and special days—they all call for flexibility within the framework you’ve built.
 Communication is vital here—keep talking!

 Balancing summer fun takes thought, but aim for even time between parents.
 This ensures memories are made across the board.

-In essence, plan well, adapt as needed, talk often—and above all else—put those kiddos first.
+In essence: plan well, adapt as needed, talk often—and above all else—put those kiddos first.

 Categories: Child Custody Tagged: visitation schedule